Another year, another blog. It seems that I just re-wrote my blog for the third time.

 I never deployed the second rewrite, which was mostly for fun and to play with yesod.
 Despite my reservations about its use of Template Haskell and quasiquotes, I eventually came around to the whole model suggested by the framework.
 Type-safe URLs are very pleasant and the automatic routing of requests to typed handlers is a huge time and boilerplate saver.
 After I got the hang of the framework, development was very fast and I had pretty much everything working as I wanted in two or three days of occasional effort.

-qAddDependentFile that should be able to fix this issue.
+qAddDependentFile that should be able to

 At the end of the rewrite, I was pretty happy with Yesod and I would definitely use it for any significant web application that I happen to need.
 That said, the result was completely excessive for this blog.
 The pages on this blog essentially never change and the only dynamic content is the list of comments for each post.
 Additionally, building yesod with its dependencies on my VPS was alarming and always sends it swapping.
 It just wasn't very fun for this blog, which is supposed to be fun.